Golden Baseball Magazine

 Showing no ill effects from the distraction, Dean retires the heart of the Tiger order with ease.

-Gehringer grounds to Durocher, who races in and throws to 1B on the run.
+Gehringer grounds to Durocher, who races in and throws to first base on the run.

 Goslin fouls to Collins.